bufbuild-ru/docs/docs/bufstream/auth/mtls/index.md

 # mTLS

 You can use mutual TLS (mTLS) authentication as a fallback for SASL.
-A Bufstream broker derives the authentication principal from the client certificate if SASL authentication isn't used.To enable mTLS authentication, populate the config below and add it to `kafka.authentication` in your helm values.
+A Bufstream broker derives the authentication principal from the client certificate if SASL authentication isn't used.

+To enable mTLS authentication, populate the config below and add it to `kafka.authentication` in your helm values.

 ```yaml
 mtls: